KnowEnG/Simplified_InPheRNo_Pipeline/README.md

 # Simplified_InPheRNo_Pipeline
 This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, Simplified InPheRNo Pipeline.
-Simplified InPheRNo (Inference of Phenotype-relevant Regulatory Networks) is a computational tool to reconstruct phenotype-relevant transcriptional regulatory networks (TRNs) using transcriptomic data.
 ****

 # Input Files